All Episodes

 In most cases, these things are a legacy of the Cold War.

-But you go to a place like the Pacific, there are only two or three places where you can stockpile a great deal of fuel and ammunition, water, and so forth.
+logistically try and support yourself but you go to a place like the pacific There are only two or three places where you can stockpile a great deal of fuel and ammunition, water, and so forth.

 The other is a very large body of landmass.

-I don't want to tell you where they are because in theory, I would be violating some important security information.
+I don't want to tell you where they are because in theory I would be violating some important security information.

 But if you look at those three locations, they could be annihilated in the first opening minutes of any war that you might fight with anybody, in which case the entire fleet can't operate.

-Well, we only had 11 refuelers in the fleet, 11 tankers, effectively, that could refuel the fleet.
+Well, we only had 11 refuelers in the fleet, 11 tankers effectively that could refuel the fleet.

 And the chief of naval operations says, we don't have enough.